 I don’t talk a lot about supplements on this site, as I know that the majority of people can achieve the physiques they want without ever touching a single supplement.
 But that doesn’t mean supplements don’t have their place, especially when trying to achieve fast muscle growth.
 So what are the best supplements for muscle growth?
-I’m going to show you the 3 “core” supplements you’ll need to aid you in your goals.
+I’m going to show you the 3 “core” supplements you should consider to aid you in your goals.

 - Essential Fatty Acids – These cannot be manufactured by your body and so need to be ingested through your diet.
 Omega-3 eggs, grass-fed beef, fish, flax seed, and chia seeds are good sources of omega-3 fatty acids, but if you also supplement like I do, then hands down the best source of EFA’s is Carlson’s Cod Liver Oil.
 Just take a teaspoon a day and you’ll be good.
-It’s lemon flavored and not as bad as it sounds (tastes good, actually).
-Sometimes I take it by itself, but other times I’ll add it to my fruit smoothie.
+It’s lemon flavored and not as bad as it sounds.
+I just add it to my fruit smoothie.
 This is probably the single greatest supplement you can take for overall health.

 Are there more supplements you can take?
 Sure, but there will be a point of diminishing returns.
 Your diet, exercise, and recovery will play the biggest roles in muscle growth, but the 3 supplements listed above, along with others such as creatine can help you inch out any other muscle building potential.

 Recovery is probably the most overlooked aspect of fitness.
 Diet and exercise get all the attention, but without proper recovery planning, people tend to get burned out, demotivated, or even injured.